Preference falsification: Shii Islam’s taqiyya doctrine

 After Islam’s Sunni-Shii schism in 661 CE, Sunni leaders took to persecuting Shiis living in their domains.
 Their campaign to extinguish Shiism included requiring suspected Shiis to insult the founders of Shiism.
 Refusal to comply could result in imprisonment, torture, even death.
 In response, Shii leaders adopted a doctrine that allowed individual Shiis to conceal their Shii beliefs in the face of danger, provided they met two criteria.
 First, the preference falsifiers would stay devoted, in their hearts, to Shii tenets; and second, they would intend, as soon as the danger passed, to return to practicing Shiism openly.
 This form of religious preference falsification was known as taqiyya.

 Shii leaders gave taqiyya religious legitimacy through Quran verses that speak of God’s omniscience; God saw, on the one hand, people’s private and public preferences, and, on the other hand, the conditions making religious preference falsification a matter of survival.
 He would sympathize with taqiyya exercised for legitimate reasons by people who, at least privately, retained the correct faith.

 Gradually, the taqiyya doctrine turned into a justification for Shii political passivity.
 Stretching the meaning of this doctrine, many Shiis living under an oppressive regime used it to rationalize inaction, even apathy.
-In the 1900s, growing numbers of Shii leaders took to telling their followers that taqiyya had been a key source of Shii political and economic weakness.
+In the 20th century, growing numbers of Shii leaders took to telling their followers that taqiyya had been a key source of Shii political and economic weakness.
 The mastermind of Iran’s Revolution of 1979, Ayatollah Ruhollah Khomeini, opened his campaign to topple the Pahlavi Monarchy by proclaiming: “The time for taqiyya is over.
 Now is the time for us to stand up and proclaim the things we believe in.”
 The success of Khomeini’s campaign involved millions of Iranians joining street protests against the Pahlavi regime, at the risk of being caught, if not killed on the spot, by the regime’s widely feared security forces.

 Once it consolidated power, Iran’s Islamic Republic founded by Khomeini’s team did not institute religious freedoms.
 In forcing Iranians to live according to its specific interpretation of Shiism, it effectively induced a new form of taqiyya.
 Having the regime’s morality police enforce a conservative dress code for women (hijab) resulted in rampant religious preference falsification of a new kind.
 Against their will, millions of Iranian women started covering their hair and abiding by the regime’s modesty standards in myriad ways, simply to avoid punishment.
 Evidence lies in the commonness of mini headscarves that cover just enough hair to pass as veiled.
 These headscarves are known pejoratively as “bad hijab” or “slutty hijab.”
 They represent attempts by Iranian women to minimize the extent of their religious preference falsification.